 Benjamin Brandon teaches History 12 and serves as Director.
 He loves to learn, and one of his favorite ways to learn is through teaching.
 He has gained valuable experience teaching almost every age group, including elementary, jr. high, high school, university, and adult classes, in a variety of settings, including home-schooled co-ops, private schools, Church, and University.
 No matter the age of his students, Benjamin hopes to exemplify a true love of learning that is not limited to the classroom, but overflows into all areas of life.
 He is deeply drawn to the study of Western Civilization, especially ancient history and political philosophy.
 He received his B.A. degrees in International Relations and History, and completed his M.A. thesis on Christian Political Philosophy (specifically on Constantine, the first Christian emperor of the Roman Empire).
 Benjamin has an eclectic teaching style, weaving together reading material with various media and activities as he aims for an integrated understanding of different subjects.
 When not teaching, he is often found making game-winning catches in Ultimate Frisbee, or conquering the world in Risk.

-Derek Ririe, teaches Rhetoric, Literature 10, Economics, and History 11 and serves on the Administrative Team at BCA.
+Derek Ririe, teaches Rhetoric, Economics, and History 11 and serves as Administrative Coordinator on the BCA Admin Team.
 He completed his B.A. in Philosophy at Boise State University 2014.
 His areas of interest on the academic side include the History of Ideas, Political Economics, and Teaching these interests to engaged students.
 Outside of these academic interests he enjoys reading literature, discussing politics with friends, traveling abroad, playing ultimate Frisbee and riding his bike in the summertime!